-Today, when i read the news on my android phone that Godrej & Boyce Company has stopped the production of typewriters.
+Today, when i read the news on my Android phone that Godrej & Boyce Company has stopped the production of typewriters.
 I said to myself an era has finished.
 An era has ended without even getting noticed.
-Change is life i guess.
+Change is life I guess.
 A cycle of thoughts percolated, brought to fore some old memories.

 The protagonist was the teacher, the owner of one Typing Institute.
 The period was around 1990-1995.
 Yes, learning typing for college students was not out of fashion then, even the stenography classes were operating in full strengths then.
 This teacher of mine, Mr.Sonawane, was a gritty person, he was a typewriter mechanic and was one of the busiest person.
 His Institute boasted of having around 30 typewriters and the institute would open at six in the morning and close at 11 in the evening.
 All the batches ran packed and he was just happy minting money.
 His typewriter repair business was also working fine and he seemed to be confident of a good stable future ahead.

-Around that time, the IT Revolution ushered in its full form, yes, the government had undertaken the IT programme since 1989, but, at ground level we witnessed the changes in form of cropping up of Computer Institutes like Aptech, Datapro, NIIT etc. and hordes of students soon started joining these institute.
+Around that time, the IT Revolution ushered in its full form, yes, the government had undertaken the IT programme since 1989, but, at ground level, we witnessed the changes in form of cropping up of Computer Institutes like Aptech, Datapro, NIIT etc. and hordes of students soon started joining these institute.

-The new world order that is ushered now due to revolution in IT is very demanding.
+The new world order that is ushered now due to the revolution in IT is very demanding.
 The changes take place very swiftly and the one who is not able to adapt must expect to lose out, this order is very ruthless and one has no second option, but to be in tune with it.
 Lest perish.

-RIP Mr.Sonawane, he was a victim of transition, for he lost in transition.
+Sadly for Mr.Sonawane, he was a victim of transition, for he lost in transition.